Explore

 Report of Public Officer

-Notice was received from the Mayor of the appointment of Porsha Olayiwola as a member of the Boston Public Library Board of Trustees for a term expiring May 1, 2028.
+Notice was received from the Mayor of the appointment of Elliott Laffer, as Trustee of the Boston Groundwater Trust, for a term expiring April 8, 2026.

 Placed on file.